SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning: Experiments

 \subsection{Zero-shot online RL}

-We evaluate whether SOLE-R1 can serve as the \emph{sole} supervision signal for learning manipulation skills from scratch via online RL.
-We run experiments across four simulation benchmark suites---RoboSuite, ManiSkill, Meta-World, and LIBERO---and in a real-world tabletop manipulation setting with a Franka arm.
-Across all settings, we evaluate a total of 50 tasks, spanning pick-and-place, articulation, button/lever/knob interactions, and mobile manipulation.
+We evaluate whether SOLE-R1 can serve as the \emph{sole} signal for learning manipulation skills from scratch via online RL.
+We run experiments across four simulation benchmark suites---RoboSuite, ManiSkill, Meta-World, and LIBERO---and in a real-world tabletop manipulation setting.
+Across all settings, we evaluate a total of 40 tasks, spanning pick-and-place, articulation, button/lever/knob interactions, and mobile manipulation.
 All hyperparameters and details are provided in Appendix~\ref{sec:rl_hyperparameters}.

-We use a SERL implementation of DrQv2 as the learning algorithm.
-The policy observes two RGB streams (a wrist camera and an external/shoulder camera) along with robot proprioception.
+We use a SERL implementation of DrQv2.
+The policy observes two RGB streams (a wrist view and an external view) and proprioception.
 Actions are end-effector delta motions and a gripper open/close command.
-We do \emph{not} use any additional privileged state, depth, object poses, or task-specific sensors.
+We do \text{not} use any additional privileged state, depth, object poses, or task-specific sensors.

-Unlike prior work that (i) learns from ground-truth rewards and/or (ii) tunes reward models or policies on task demonstrations \cite{ma2023liv,zhang2025rewind,zhangvlac,lee2026roboreward,tan2025robo,biza2025robot}, we evaluate in a fully \textbf{zero-shot} online RL setting: \begin{itemize} \item \textbf{No ground-truth rewards.} The policy never observes ground-truth/external rewards (dense or sparse) and receives no success labels during training. \item \textbf{No demonstrations or offline trajectories.} The policy starts with random actions and learns only from on-policy interaction. \item \textbf{No task-specific tuning or calibration.} Reward models are used as-is, with fixed prompting across tasks. \end{itemize}
+Unlike prior work that (i) learns from ground-truth rewards and/or (ii) tunes reward models or policies on task demonstrations \cite{ma2023liv,zhang2025rewind,zhang2025vlac,lee2026roboreward,tan2025robo,biza2025robot}, we evaluate in a fully \textbf{zero-shot} online RL setting: \begin{itemize} \item \textbf{No ground-truth rewards.} The policy never observes ground-truth/external rewards (dense or sparse) and receives no success labels during training. \item \textbf{No demonstrations or offline trajectories.} The policy starts with random actions and learns only from on-policy interaction. \item \textbf{No task-specific tuning.} Reward models are used as-is, with fixed prompting across tasks. \end{itemize}

 \textbf{SOLE-R1 enables zero-shot online RL from scratch.} SOLE-R1 achieves at least $50\%$ success on 24 tasks, substantially outperforming all baselines (Figure~\ref{res_fig1}).
 The strongest baselines include GPT-5 and Gemini, but they reach $50\%$ success on only 7 and 5 tasks, respectively.
-The non-reasoning models achieve near-zero success on most tasks, with the exception of ReWiND in Meta-World, where it achieves higher success since it is trained on hundreds of Meta-World demonstrations \cite{zhang2025rewind}.
+The non-reasoning models achieve near-zero success on all tasks, with the exception of Meta-World tasks, where Robometer, RoboReward, and ReWiND achieve above $40\%$ success rate on 4 tasks.

 \textbf{SOLE-R1 generalizes to unseen tasks and environments.} SOLE-R1 succeeds with tasks that significantly differ from the task types seen during training, such as sliding a puck into a net, opening and closing windows, and manipulating unseen levers and handles in novel ways based on the natural language task specification.
 This suggests that SOLE-R1 does not merely memorize task templates, but instead learns reusable spatiotemporal progress primitives (e.g., establishing contact, aligning a grasp, changing articulation state, placing/settling objects) that transfer to unseen tasks.